The History of Bergen

 The Royal Estate

 It’s believed there has been a settlement in Bergen since the last Ice Age, but it wasn’t a known place until the royal estate Alrekstad was built at the foot of mount Ulriken and on the Store Lungegårdsvann (Lungegård Lake).
 The estate has roots dating back to the 400s, as evident in the burial mounds on the site, but it wasn’t until King Harald Fairhair unified Norway as one country that the estate began to grow.
-King Harald Fairhair built up Alrekstad as one of his various royal estates across the country.
-He took up residence in the 9th century, and from this, the city began to grow.
-The street Årstadgeilen, which runs from the student house Alrek down to Store Lungegårdsvann (which was called Alrekstadvågen), is Bergen’s oldest street.
+King Harald Fairhair built up Alrekstad as one of his royal estates nationwide.
+He took up residence in the 9th century, and the city began to grow. Årstadgeilen is Bergen’s oldest street, running from the student house Alrek down to Store Lungegårdsvann (called Alrekstadvågen).

 Moving Bergen to the Bay

-Bergen is Built
+Bergen is Established

 The City of Churches

-Growth as Norway’s most important city
+Growth as Norway's Most Important City

-Many important buildings were built up in the 12th and 13th centuries.
+Many important buildings were built in the 12th and 13th centuries.
 King Øystein Magnusson (King of Norway from 1103-23) built the ‘Apostle Church’ at Holmen (no longer in existence) and founded the Munkeliv Monastery at Nordnes in 1110, which was one of the largest monasteries in Scandinavia and Norway’s wealthiest during the Middle Ages.

 The Trading Capital of Northern Europe